SpyrosMitsis/Blog/content/posts/sorting_algo.md

 have just two iterations.

-Just like before we see that at position `i=0`  we have `1` and at position `i + 1` we have the value 5.
+Just like before we see that at position `i=0`  we have `1` and at position `i + 1` we have the value `5`.
 So again no switch.

 At position `i = 1` we have `5` and at position `i + 1` we have the value `3`.
 In this case, we switch.
-At this point, we have reached the end of the unsorted part of the array so we can move on to the last iteration of the array, remember *4 element array, 3 iterations*.
+At this point, we have reached the end of the unsorted part of the array so we can move on to the last pass of the array.
+Remember *4 element array, 3 iterations*.

 Now the last pass of our algorithm.